Vietnamese-Style Caramelized Ground Pork Bowls are fresh and packed with good-for-you ingredients. Get the restaurant experience at home!

 Forkful of caramelized pork and cauliflower rice

-Step 1: Make the Quick-Pickled Carrots
+Step 1: Make the Quick-Pickled Carrots.

-This tangy, crunchy bowl topper is super simple and make ahead too.
-Microwave distilled vinegar, water, sugar, and salt for one minute then stir to dissolve the sugar.
-Pour over grated carrots (I use store-bought to save time) then refrigerate.
+Simply microwave distilled vinegar, water, sugar, and salt for one minute then stir to dissolve the sugar.
+Pour over grated carrots (I use store-bought) then refrigerate.
 That’s it!
+You can do this up to a week ahead of time.

 quick pickled carrots in a bowl

-Step 2: Caramelize the Ground Pork
+Step 2: Caramelize the ground pork.

 To a large wok or skillet over high heat, saute ground pork with chopped shallots, garlic, dried ginger, salt, and pepper until the ground pork is barely cooked through.
 Next add brown sugar and fish sauce then stir to combine.

-Time to caramelize!
 Spread the ground pork into an even layer in the bottom of the wok or skillet then let it sizzle for 2 minutes undisturbed.
 Stir then spread the pork back out and sizzle for another 2 minutes – again, undisturbed!
 If you move the pork around too much it won’t have a chance to caramelize.

 Continue to sizzle then stir the pork in 2 minute increments – 1 minute increments near the end so the sugar doesn’t burn – until the pork is golden brown and caramelized, 5-6 minutes.
 Scoop the pork onto a paper towel lined plate to drain then set aside.

-Step 3: Make the Cilantro Lime Cauliflower Rice
+Step 3: Make the Cilantro-Lime Cauliflower Rice

 Heat a little vegetable oil in the wok over high heat then add fresh or frozen cauliflower rice, season with salt and pepper, then stir fry until crisp tender, 3-4 minutes.
-I use a bag of frozen cauli rice for convenience.
-Stir in a squeeze of fresh lime juice plus chopped fresh cilantro then scoop the rice into a serving dish or bowl and set aside.
+I use a bag of frozen cauliflower rice for convenience.

-Step 4: Make the Green Curry Drizzle
+Step 4: Make the Green Curry Drizzle.

-Place the wok back over medium high heat then add green curry paste.
-Use a spatula to mash and smash it and cook until fragrant, 30 seconds.
-Add full fat coconut milk, a splash of chicken broth, and a pinch of sugar then simmer the sauce until it’s slightly thickened and reduced, 3-4 minutes.
+Add coconut milk, a splash of chicken broth, and a pinch of sugar then simmer the sauce until it’s slightly thickened and reduced, 3-4 minutes.
 Squeeze in a touch of lime juice then stir to combine.

-All together now!
-Scoop the Cilantro Lime Cauliflower Rice into bowls then top with the Caramelized Ground Pork, Quick Pickled Carrots, and even more toppings including sliced jalapenos, chopped green onions, steamed broccoli AND A PARTRIDGE IN A PEAR TREE!
-I mean, the Green Curry Drizzle.
-SO GOOD!!
-I hope you love this fun and phenomenally tasty take on Vietnamese Caramelized Pork – enjoy!
+Scoop the Cilantro Lime Cauliflower Rice into bowls then top with the Caramelized Ground Pork, Quick Pickled Carrots, and even more toppings including sliced jalapenos, chopped green onions, steamed broccoli, and kimchi, if you’ve got it.
+Drizzle with the Green Curry Sauce, then devour!

 Fresh bowl of Vietnamese Style Caramelized Pork Bowls